hemantgit/backbaseweatherapp/README.md

 ## Extra's
 * Created some tests.
 As it was not part of the assignment and I wasn't completly free this weekend, I didn't do full TDD.
 I just wrote some to show you I am capable of this.
+* Last known location can be used to get forecast from and bookmarked as location.